Vantage Career Center

-The Vantage Board of Education held their April board meeting in the District Conference room prior to the dinner.
-The minutes from the March 7, 2013 regular board meeting were approved along with financial statements for the month of February, 2013.
-The Board approved a resolution to approve the post-issuance compliance policies and procedures for tax-exempt obligations.
+The Vantage Board of Education met in the District Conference Room on Thursday, June 6, 2013.
+The minutes from the May 2, 2013 regular Board meeting were approved along with financial statements for the month of April, 2013.
+Treasurer Lori Davis updated the Board on Refunding Bonds.

 In new business, the Board: